joegasewicz/flask-file-upload/README.md

 #### Save files
-To add files to the model use the  `files` to pass a dict of keys that reference the attribute name(s) defined in your SqlAlchemy model & values that are your files.
+To add files to your model, pass a dict of keys that reference the attribute name(s) defined in your SqlAlchemy model & values that are your files.
 For Example:

 ````python
     file_upload.add_files(blog_post, files={